BoingsAI/contract/README.md

-Boings.ai is a next-generation AI-native task launchpad deployed on BNB Chain.
+Boings.ai is a next-generation AI-native quest launchpad deployed on BNB Chain.